baovkb/TourBooking/README.md

     - Delete tours by swipe to left
     - Book tours of your choice*

-*: Payment feature is simulation
+- Payment
+  - Payment with Zalopay Sandbox

 - Ticket: